Frequently Asked Questions

 Is Codeberg well funded?

-Don't worry, the danger of having Codeberg disappear are low!
+Don't worry, the danger of having Codeberg disappear is low!

 Codeberg is powered by donations and membership fees of the non-profit association.
 The non-profit Codeberg e.V. members decide over the budget plans once a year, and they take care to put some funds aside to allow for a certain runway even under exceptional circumstances.